-Focus on serious intellectual work in writing, teaching and literary studies while living and working in the incomparable landscape of the Northern Rocky Mountains and Yellowstone region.
+Study literary landscapes and investigate the vital role of place while living and working in the incomparable Northern Rocky Mountains and Yellowstone Region.

-Focused on writing, teaching, and literary studies, the graduate English program at Montana State covers a range of literary topics from different countries of origin and time periods, but always centering on a focus on the vital role of space.
-Such inquiry may consider the iconic terrain of the American West, the battlefields of Europe, and other settings both rural and urban.
-Students develop close mentoring relationships with faculty members who have expertise in fields such as writing studies, education and pedagogy, British literature and the literature of the American West.
+Focused on literary landscapes, the graduate English program at Montana State covers a range of topics from different countries of origin and time periods, but always centering on the vital role of space.
+Such inquiry may consider the iconic terrain of the American West, the battlefields of Europe, the Elizabethan stage, and other settings both rural and urban.
+Students develop close mentoring relationships with faculty members while taking graduate seminars and developing their own research projects.

 Montana State houses the Ivan Doig papers and is also the location of the Ivan Doig Center for the Study of the Lands & Peoples of the North American West.

 The Department of English is home to the Yellowsotne Writing Project Invitational Summer Institute.
 Immerse yourself in writing, community, and the stunning Yellowstone enviroment.